aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

                       ansible_host: 10.255.0.16
 ```

 Don’t confuse ***hosts*** with servers or similar.
-A host can be anything that can be accessed via SSH or an API,
+A host can be anything that can be accessed via SSH or an API, to be managed by Ansible,
 including Arista switches, which will be what we’re focusing on going forward.

 The settings inside the inventory.yml file are defined in a tree-like structure using what is called ***groups***,